ayaankazerouni/map-history/src/index.md

 # Map history
-<small>See [this GitHub repo](https://github.com/ayaankazerouni/world-events) to see how event data was obtained, plus some limitations.</small>
----

 <small>
 Hover over points on the map to see event descriptions (sourced from Wikipedia's "on this day" pages).